bharathkreddy/encryption/README.md

 ![Algos](/Images/algos.png)

 #### Challenges with Symmetric Encryption
 1. Key Distribution Problem.
-This was solved by [Diffie-Hellman](/Encryption%20algorithms/D-H.md) in 1976.
+    + This was solved by [Diffie-Hellman](/Encryption%20algorithms/D-H.md) in 1976.
 This is considered a landmark and the most important discovery in cryptography.
+    + Current day, it is advice to use [Elliptic-Curve](/Encryption%20algorithms/elliptic-curve.md) instead of D-H method.
 2. Does not solve Authenticity.

 ####